 The SQL query will be something like this:

 BACKUP DATABASE [SysInfoToolDB] TO DISK = N’d:\sql\SysInfoToolDB.bak’ WITH NOFORMAT, NOINIT, NAME = N’SysInfoToolDB-Full Database Backup’, SKIP, NOREWIND, NOUNLOAD, STATS = 10

 The entire procedure of restoring the MS SQL Server Database can be carried out in two ways.
 You can opt to recover the corrupt database using either RECOVERY or NO-RECOVERY according to your need.
-It should be kept in mind that using the recovery option will rollback the changes that were not committed.
+It should be kept in mind that using the recovery option will roll back the changes that were not committed.
 This will be quite handy in making the database consistent and so you will be able to safely bring the database online.
 The no-recovery method, however, omits the rollback for uncommitted changes allowing further restore stages to continue from the restore point.
-In order to get a complete insight about these two options, refer to the official Microsoft’s documentation by following the hyperlink below: https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms191455(v=sql.105)
+In order to get a complete insight into these two options, refer to the official Microsoft documentation by following the hyperlink below: https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms191455(v=sql.105)

 This is the default method by which you can restore the database to a previously saved state.

 This is the simplest way to restore a database to a previously saved state.
-You can also use scripting method using T-SQL.
-In order to do that, in the Restore Database dialogue box, click on the Script button select where you want to open the script.
-Click on OK button.
+You can also use the scripting method using T-SQL.
+In order to do that, in the Restore Database dialogue box, click on the Script button and select where you want to open the script.
+Click on the OK button.

-The sql query will look something like this:
+The SQL query will look something like this:

 RESTORE DATABASE [SysInfoToolDB] FROM DISK = N’d:\sql\SysInfoToolDB.bak’ WITH FILE = 1, NOUNLOAD, STATS = 5